 Marsh & McLennan Cos Inc

-The net loss was $193 million, or 37 cents a share, compared with a year-earlier profit of $65 million, or 12 cents a share, which also included a charge.
+The company's $193 million net loss in the quarter, equal to a loss of 37 cents a share, compared with a year-earlier profit of $65 million, or 12 cents a share.

-The broker said it wrote down the value of its Kroll security consulting business, resulting in a non-cash charge of $315 million, or about 60 cents a share.
+MMC's sale of a Kroll unit triggered a goodwill review, resulting in a charge of $315 million, or 60 cents a share.

-It also recorded a loss of $31 million stemming from the declining value of its private equity investments.
+The company also recorded $31 million in losses stemming from the declining value of its private equity investments.

 (Reporting by Lilla Zuill; Editing by Lisa Von Ahn and John Wallace)